Modern Day Saint & Purveyor of Peace

 “This is not the end of this campaign which I have started, this is really the beginning.”

-The warring sides of Man are cosmically united with the sharing of 2014’s Nobel Peace Prize.
-One Nobel winner being a Cancerian Pakistani Muslim and the other being an Indian Hindu born beneath the polar opposite sign of Capricorn to the exact degree.
+The warring sides of Man cosmically united with the sharing of 2014’s Nobel Peace Prize.
+One Nobel winner being a Cancerian Pakistani Muslim and the other being an Indian Hindu born beneath the polar opposite sign of Capricorn to the near exact degree.

 The flag of Malala’s native Pakistan bears the star and Crescent Moon symbols of the Ottoman Empire.
 Because of her Cancer Ascendant, the Moon rules over Malala’s entire birth chart and thus is the heavenly body which influences her life path most.